neu-se/CS4530-CS5500-Spring-2021/tutorials/week2-git.md

 # Merging and Various Errors

-# Shortcuts, More Advanced Commands, and Fun Stuff
+# More Advanced Commands and Fun Stuff

 - One of the best shortcuts is using flags for `git commit`.
 In particular, if you wish to add all the changed files that are currently being tracked (i.e.